ryan258/bryancee-website/masterplan.md

 - [ ] Prepare for deployment (hosting solution TBD)
 - [ ] Create documentation for content updates and maintenance

-## New Development Tasks

-### Component Development
-- [ ] Develop MusicPlayer component with playlist functionality
-- [ ] Create reusable EventCard component for upcoming and past events
-- [ ] Implement PhotoGallery component with lightbox functionality
+## Current Focus and Next Steps

+1. Complete the booking/inquiry system implementation
-- [ ] Design and build Newsletter signup component with validation
+   - Design and implement a booking form component

-### Data Integration
+   - Create a backend API endpoint to handle booking requests
+   - Implement email notifications for new booking requests

-- [ ] Set up a headless CMS (e.g., Contentful, Sanity) or database for dynamic content
+2. Set up a headless CMS (e.g., Contentful, Sanity) or database for dynamic content
-- [ ] Integrate real data for albums, tracks, and events
+   - Research and choose an appropriate CMS or database solution
+   - Set up the chosen solution and create content models
-- [ ] Implement API routes for form submissions (contact, booking)
+   - Implement API routes for fetching dynamic content
-- [ ] Create admin interface for content updates (if applicable)

-### User Engagement Features
+3. Replace mock data with real data from the CMS/database
+   - Update album, track, and event data fetching logic
+   - Implement error handling and loading states for data fetching

+4. Enhance SEO and metadata
+   - Implement dynamic metadata for all pages
+   - Create a sitemap and robots.txt file
+   - Implement structured data (JSON-LD) for rich search results

+5. Implement user engagement features
+   - Add social sharing functionality to album and track pages
-- [ ] Implement user accounts for fans (optional)
+   - Implement a comment system for tracks (if desired)
-- [ ] Create a blog or news section for updates
+   - Create a blog or news section for updates

-- [ ] Develop a fan community or forum section
+6. Refine and optimize the music player
+   - Implement playlist functionality
+   - Add volume control and progress bar
+   - Optimize for mobile devices

+7. Enhance the photo gallery component
+   - Implement lazy loading for images
+   - Add lightbox functionality for full-screen image viewing

+8. Implement a newsletter signup system
+   - Create a newsletter signup component
+   - Set up integration with an email marketing service (e.g., Mailchimp)

+9. Develop an admin interface for content updates (if applicable)
+   - Design and implement a simple admin dashboard
+   - Create forms for adding/editing albums, tracks, and events

+10. Begin thorough testing and performance optimization
+    - Set up automated testing (unit tests, integration tests)
+    - Implement performance monitoring
+    - Optimize images and assets for faster loading

 ## Future Enhancements
 - E-commerce integration for merchandise or digital downloads